Jamirankinen/portfolio_v2.01/README.md

 > This is my personal portfolio website built with **Next.js**, **React**, and **SCSS**.
 It showcases my projects, skills, and experience as a frontend developer.
+>
+> (I had some technical problems with last repo so I had to move my whole project to this one)

 🔗 **Live Demo:** [https://jamirankinen.com)